College Park, Georgia Premises Liability Lawyers

 If a property owner in College Park fails to meet his or her legal obligations to prevent injuries on their premises, their negligence may cause them to be liable for any damages that result.
 This could include medical expenses, lost wages, pain and suffering, and other damages.

-- Repair broken walkways, stairs, and railings.
+• Slips, Trips and Falls – Failures to repair broken walkways, stairs, and railings.

 Premises liability laws in College Park, GA are based on Georgia’s general premises liability laws.
 These laws govern the legal obligations of property owners to maintain their property in a safe condition and to prevent injuries to visitors.